 Getting to Beautiful Tea Museum: The quickest (and easiest) route to the Beautiful Tea Museum is via Jongno 3-ga Station (Lines 1, 3 & 5).
 Use Exit 5 and walk west along Supyo-ro past Samil-daero.

-Ssamziegil is home to over 70 stores.
-Browsing Ssamziegil, you’ll get to drop your won on everything from handmade goods to yummy Korean food.
+Opened in 2004, Ssamziegil is home to over 70 stores.
+Browsing Ssamziegil, you’ll drop your won on everything from handmade goods to yummy Korean food.

-Many of Ssamziegil’s best finds are unique to Insadong, handcrafted by local artisans in the complex’s own workshops and galleries.
+Many of Ssamziegil’s best finds are unique to Insadong.
+They’re handcrafted by local artisans in the complex’s workshops and galleries.

 While visiting Ssamziegil, don’t miss out on visiting the Sky Garden.
 Located on the 4th-floor rooftop, the Sky Garden delivers sweeping vistas over Insadong and Seoul.

 - Address: 44, Insadong-gil, Jongno-gu, Seoul